The Girlfriend (TV series): Production

-The project was first reported in May 2024, with Gabbie Asher and Naomi Sheldon adapting the Michelle Frances novel for the television series, with episodes also written by Marek Horn, Ava Wong Davies, Polly Cavendish, Isis Davis, Helen Kingston, Smita Bhide, and Matt Evans.
-Asher is also an executive producer.
-Robin Wright is executive producer as well as directing and starring.
+The project was first reported in May 2024, with Gabbie Asher and Naomi Sheldon adapting the Michelle Frances novel for the television series, with episodes also written by Marek Horn, Ava Wong Davies, Polly Cavendish, Isis Davis, Helen Kingston, Smita Bhide, and Matt Evans; Asher is also an executive producer.
+Robin Wright is executive producer, as well as directing and starring.
 Jonathan Cavendish, Will Tennant, and Phil Robertson of Imaginarium Productions executive produce along with John Zois, Dave Clarke, and Frances.
 The series is also produced by Amazon MGM Studios for their Amazon Prime Video streaming service.
 Caroline Norris is series producer.

-Robin Wright is joined in the lead cast by Olivia Cooke, Laurie Davidson and Waleed Zuaiter.
+Wright is joined in the lead cast by Olivia Cooke, Laurie Davidson and Waleed Zuaiter.
 In August 2024, Anna Chancellor, Francesca Corney, Shalom Brune-Franklin, Karen Henthorn, Leo Suter, and Tanya Moodie joined the cast in series regular roles.

 Principal photography began in June 2024 in London.
 Filming also took place in Spain.

 Release

-The six-episode miniseries is available to stream on Amazon Prime Video beginning 10 September 2025.
+The six-episode miniseries became available to stream on Amazon Prime Video beginning 10 September 2025.

 Reception

+Critical response

-The review aggregator website Rotten Tomatoes reported an 86% approval rating based on 43 critic reviews.
-The website's critics consensus reads, "Robin Wright and Olivia Cooke are terrific at behaving badly in The Girlfriend, a twisty thriller that strains credulity with so much aplomb that audiences won't mind."
-Metacritic gave the series a weighted average score of 70 out of 100 based on 19 critics, indicating "generally favorable".
+The review aggregator website Rotten Tomatoes reported an 88% approval rating, based on 48 critic reviews, with an average rating of 7.6/10.
+The website's critics consensus reads: "Robin Wright and Olivia Cooke are terrific at behaving badly in The Girlfriend, a twisty thriller that strains credulity with so much aplomb that audiences won't mind."
+Metacritic gave the series a weighted average score of 70 out of 100, based on 20 critics, indicating "generally favorable" reviews.

-IndieWires Proma Khosla gave the series a B− and wrote, "The Girlfriend is exactly the kind of psychological and soapy binge to kick off the fall TV season, easily devoured in one indulgent sitting with a cheeky drink and lots of yelling at the screen."
+IndieWires Proma Khosla gave the series a B−, writing, "The Girlfriend is exactly the kind of psychological and soapy binge to kick off the fall TV season, easily devoured in one indulgent sitting with a cheeky drink and lots of yelling at the screen."